geudde/attic-chest/pages/13.reference/01.porden/docs.md

-" That is thy home ! in fro/en solitude,
+" That is thy home! in fro/en solitude,

 " There cleanse thy heart in deepest guilt embued."